EndiHariadi43/Bhinneka/README.md

 ---

-## 🌏 The Philosophy of Unity in Diversity (Bhinneka Tunggal Ika)
+## 🌏 The Philosophy of Unity in Diversity

-> *“Bhinneka Tunggal Ika”* comes from the 14th century *Sutasoma* manuscript by Mpu Tantular,
+> *“Unity in Diversity”* comes from the 14th century *Sutasoma* manuscript by Mpu Tantular,
 > meaning **“They are many, yet they are one.”**

 This philosophy became Indonesia’s national motto, symbolizing unity among diverse ethnicities, languages, cultures, and beliefs.